 The delightful views of Crocodiles from egg to giant in Crocodile Breeding centers will make your visit worthwhile.

-Besides this, there is a Tortoise Breeding center as well, established to increase the Tortoise population.
+Besides this, there is a Tortoise Breeding Center as well, established to increase the Tortoise population.

 More Highlights of Chitwan National Park Safari